EGeorge2021r/Challenge5_Repo/README.md

       First, they should be able to assess their monthly budgets.
       Second, they should be able to forecast a reasonably effective retirement plan based on their current holdings of cryptocurrencies, stocks, and bonds.

-Reason: The credit union focus is on projects to benefit local communities offering them the opportunity to achieve the following:
+Reason: The credit union focus is on projects that will benefit local communities offering them the opportunity to achieve the following:
       1. A tool that will enable members to determine if they have enough reserves for an emergency fund.
       2. A financial planner for forecasting the performance of their retirement portfolio in 30 years.